 The world of e-discovery has advanced over the past two decades.
 What started out as scanning and coding paper documents into “electronic” documents has evolved into a vast array of tools, techniques and processes to capture, search and review electronically stored information (ESI).

-While the collection and review of ESI has become fairly established, there are new and innovative approaches where e-discovery is being leveraged to help reduce the cost of handling cyber events.
+While the collection and review of ESI have become fairly established, there are new and innovative approaches where e-discovery is being leveraged to help reduce the cost of handling cyber events.

-While these are incredibly stressful and bad events, the victims and insurance companies can also face additional financial impact by having to determine if any sensitive or protected data may have been accessed, acquired or exfiltrated by the attacker (i.e. names, addresses, e-mail addresses, login passwords, dates of birth, social insurance numbers and income details).
+While these are incredibly stressful and bad events, the victims and insurance companies can also face additional finance impact by having to determine if any sensitive or protected data may have been accessed, acquired or exfiltrated by the attacker (i.e., names, addresses, email addresses, login passwords, dates of birth, social security numbers and income details).
 So how does that tie into e-discovery?
 Glad you asked!

 Companies are now taking techniques that have been refined over the past two decades as part of traditional litigations and using them to help tackle the issue of identifying and reviewing ESI to determine if it might be sensitive or protected.
 In general, the categories of data fall into numerous major categories such as “Communications,” “Documents,” “System artifacts,” etc.

 Traditionally, there are three phases involved in E-Discovery:

 Using these traditional e-discovery processes, we can aggregate large data sets and deduplicate them, so we have a single unique population of information to review.
 During traditional litigation, it is important to know who had copies of what documents and emails.
 Responding to an incident is more about what sensitive or protected information was potentially exposed and less about who had a copy of a specific file.
 Once there is a unique data set, search terms can be leveraged to parse through and identify items that might contain potentially sensitive or protected information.